On the role of semismoothness in the implicit programming approach to selected nonsmooth optimization problems: Introduction

 The paper is organized as follows.
 The preliminary Section 2 includes basic notions of variational analysis and all elements from the theory of semismooth and SCD mappings, needed throughout the text.
 Section 3 focuses on MPECs.
-In addition to theoretical results, it contains a test example, a complex Stackelberg game of producers/firms in an oligopolistic market.
-This model is adapted from \cite{GfrOutVal23}.
+In addition to theoretical results, it contains two challenging test examples: a complex Stackelberg game of producers/firms in an oligopolistic market adapted from \cite{GfrOutVal23} and a shape optimization problem from continuum mechanics adapted from \cite{Has2}.
 The approach to bilevel programs, including an illustrative test example, is discussed in Section~4.
 It can be viewed as an alternative to \cite[Section 6.2]{Dem}, where pseudostationary points are computed under different assumptions.
-In both test examples we use algorithms and software from the family BT (bundle trust), described in \cite{SZ, Zowe, SZUG}.
-Finally, Section 5 discusses the proposed approach for handling the considered decomposable programs.
+In both test examples we use algorithms and software from the family BT (bundle trust), described in \cite{SZ, Zowe, SZUG}. \if{Finally, Section 5 discusses the proposed approach for handling the considered decomposable programs. }\fi